BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 Now we want to create a repository for this content.

-This means we will have one repository where our all files for the Astro project live, such as all the components, pages, layouts, styles files and everything else you need for your website, and another repository with just the two folders we created earlier.
+This means we will have one main repository where our all files for the Astro project live, such as all the components, pages, layouts, styles files and everything else you need for your website, and another repository with just the two folders we created earlier.

 <details><summary>How to use Git to do that</summary>